-It’s quite easy to make your own jigsaw puzzle that can make great personalized gifts or even a source of your own entertainment.
+It’s quite easy to make your own jigsaw puzzle and it can make a great personalized gift, or even a source of your own entertainment.

 Jigsaw puzzles have been providing entertainment and challenges for people since the 18th century.
 The basis behind a satisfying homemade jigsaw puzzle is beating the challenge of putting together interlocking pieces to create a completed picture or pattern.

 Many jigsaw enthusiasts specifically choose more difficult pictures or patterns to hopefully extend the time it takes to complete, thus increasing the challenge and prolonging the entertainment value.

 If you plan to make your own jigsaw puzzle then you have the freedom to choose any picture or pattern you want to use.
 Below is an interesting video followed by the simple steps to make your own jigsaw puzzle!

 Select a picture you want to use on your completed puzzle.
 You can use an enlarged family photo or a digital montage of several photos blended together to make solving the puzzle a little more difficult.

 Sometimes pictures of buildings or landscapes or animals can be tricky jigsaw images to solve and offer a lovely completed image.
 You can choose to use some lovely artwork or images you’ve found.